 By using the account monitoring tools, these bank notifications allow an appropriate acknowledgment to all the customers automatically who did not make any changes.

-These bank notifications provide you peace of mind, especially for those who did initiate the change themselves.
+These bank notifications provide you peace of mind, especially those who did initiate the change themselves.

-While making any online banking transactions, such as money transfers, or any with your cards, if your login attempt fails or shows unauthorized, it will ask for additional questions or send you a one-time-use passcode (OTP) to verify your identity before accessing the account.
+Remember that if your login attempt fails or shows unauthorized, it will ask you additional questions or send you a one-time-use passcode (OTP) to verify your identity before allowing you to access your account.
 Furthermore, if required, your bank will send you a notification immediately to reset your password to recover access safely.

 Also, never share OTP with anyone.
-Neither the bank nor any customer care asks password or OTP to help get access your account.
+Neither the bank nor customer care asks password or OTP to help access your account.

 To get in touch with customer care, keep the helpline phone numbers, text, email ID with you for any help.

-If you get a one-time-passcode (OPT) on your mobile at the inappropriate time you are away from making any transactions or banking activity, you must understand there has been unauthorized account access.
+Get a one-time-passcode (OPT) on your mobile at the inappropriate time you are away from making any transactions or banking activity.
+You must understand there has been unauthorized account access.
 And you need to report it as early as possible to the concerned team by emergency assistance or helpline numbers.

 This is the most common trick hackers use whenever they want to access your account or ask for money.
 Instead of replying to those suspicious messages, ignore or find another way to contact them.

-Not just SMS but don’t entertain such scam email messages, or if you’ve found any security issue, I would suggest you report such messages asap to your bank officials.
+Not just SMS but don’t entertain such scam email messages, or if you’ve found any security issue, we would suggest you report such messages asap to your bank officials.

-All these above tips would enhance the security awareness & education initiatives of customers in creating a cyber-secure culture where they could stay safe, secure, and have a pleasurable online banking experience.
+All these above internet safety tips would enhance customers’ security awareness & education initiatives in creating a cyber-secure culture where they could stay safe, secure and have a pleasurable online banking experience.

-What do you think about the banking you have an account with?
+What do you think about these internet safety tips and your banking account?
 Are they providing the best security for you and your account?
 What steps do you take to ensure the security of your bank accounts?
 Let us know via the comment section shown below.